giantswarm/releases/azure/v13.1.0/README.md

 # :zap: Giant Swarm Release v13.1.0 for Azure :zap:
 This is next minor tenant cluster release for Node Pools Clusters.

-Release brings two new features that can be enabled by customers:

-- Auto Terminate Unhealth Nodes feature enables customers to discard unhealthy kubernetes nodes in favour of new ones added to the cluster.
+Release brings new feature of Auto Terminate Unhealth Nodes feature enables customers to discard unhealthy kubernetes nodes in favour of new ones added to the cluster.
 Follow [the guide](https://docs.giantswarm.io/basics/automatic-termination-of-bad-nodes/) to learn how to enable and disable this feature via annotations on Cluster CR.

-- [Node Pools Auto Scaling](https://docs.giantswarm.io/basics/nodepools/#autoscaling) feature allows customers to set up minimum and maximum number of nodes per node pool used by autoscaler app installed by default.

 ## Change details

 ### azure-operator [5.1.0](https://github.com/giantswarm/aws-operator/releases/tag/v5.1.0)